josegabrielnb/reproducible-research_homework/README.md

 a) The plots show the paths of the 2 different random walks, represented by a line.
 The colour of the line indicates represents the timestep that generated that position: the lighter the blue, the greater the timestep.
 Both random walks start from coordinate (0,0), as specified in the random_walk() function.

 A comparison of the 2 walk paths: Introducing the same x & y limits for the graphs helps to compare them to each other.
 The paths are clearly different, and both walks appear random, looping back on themselves often, although they both start off with an earlier slightly more directional period, and a later period staying around the same area.
-They also both cover roughly the same range of distance ( ~4 x coordinates and ~10 y coordinates), but these similarities are coincidences, since they were produced by a random function.
+They also both cover roughly the same range of distance ( ~4 x units and ~10 y units), but these similarities are coincidences, since the walks were produced by a random function.

 Although the underlying code to produce both random walks is the same, the two walks show different paths, because each time the function runs, it is generating different coordinates, due to the runif() function, which generates a random number each time it is run.
 Therefore, it is not a reproducible way to simulate the random process, as if anyone tries to reproduce it, they will produce a different path.